nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 1: Valid department name**

-If the department exists, the right panel will correctly displays the summary of the department.
+If the department exists, the Display Panel will correctly display the summary of the department.

 **Case 2: Invalid department name**